 8.1.1 I & II tests and compensatory test

 - i.
-There will be three questions covering the syllabus during the periods specified.

-- ii.
-All questions are compulsory.

-- iii.
-Duration of tests is 90 minutes.
+There will be three questions covering the syllabus during the periods specified. - ii.
+All questions are compulsory. - iii.
+Duration of tests is 90 minutes and is conducted for 50 marks.

 8.1.2 Semester end examination